 Now; again seniors can be helped based on their income with the help of the USDA program.
 The rural areas have for senior citizens more than 15,000 apartments.
-Under section 515 of the multi-family housing program, the senior citizens can live there peacefully will all the facilities.
+Under section 515 of the multi-family housing program, the senior citizens can live there peacefully with all the facilities.

 In 50 states of the USA, these apartments are available in the rural areas.
 For getting admission into this, the senior citizens will have to connect with the USDA local office authority.